LuiseFreese/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 * Level 3: Structure- What is influencing these patterns?

 Typical organizations look like a pyramide, with a few decision-makers at the top (leadership) and the rest of the workforce at the bottom, which is a result from the approach to design companies like military institutions with a defined chain of command and with compartmentalized structures.
 This led to departments, which don't communicate well and are now rather information silos.
 The given structure leads to processes, that make sure that this structure stays as it is - which conflicts directly with the need to convert from privacy to transparency, from planning to experimentation and from controlling to empowering.
-But segmentation of organization is not only an issue across departments (horizontically), but also in in hierarchy (vertically), which leads us to another iceberg, that is responsible for a lack of understanding of problems of workforce by leadership:
+But segmentation of organization is not only an issue across departments (horizontically), but also in hierarchy (vertically), which leads us to another iceberg, that is responsible for a lack of understanding of problems of workforce by leadership:

 ![iceberg of ignorance](https://github.com/LuiseFreese/blog/blob/main/media/icebergignorance.jpg)